FranzeLab/BrainFusion/README.md

 # AFM and Brillouin Data Analysis

-This repository contains a Python package for processing and analyzing AFM (Atomic Force Microscopy) and Brillouin data.
-The package includes functionalities for loading datasets, transforming maps, calculating average contours, and plotting results.
+Python package for transforming measurement grids (AFM, Brillouin, in situ HCR, ...) defined on individual embryonic brains to a common coordinate system and averaging the corresponding datasets.
+Maps can be cross-correlated using a Gaussian Mixture Model to cluster and average regions with high point densities.

 ## Table of Contents